Rojikku/home-ops/InstallInstructions.md

 4. Fill out the Age public key in the `.config.env` under `BOOTSTRAP_AGE_PUBLIC_KEY`, **note** the public key should start with `age`...

-### :cloud:&nbsp; Global Cloudflare API Key

-In order to use Terraform and `cert-manager` with the Cloudflare DNS challenge you will need to create a API key.

-1. Head over to Cloudflare and create a API key by going [here](https://dash.cloudflare.com/profile/api-tokens).

-2. Under the `API Keys` section, create a global API Key.

-3. Use the API Key in the configuration section below.

-### :page_facing_up:&nbsp; Configuration

-:round_pushpin: The `.config.env` file contains necessary configuration files that are needed by Ansible, Terraform and Flux.

-1. Copy the `.config.sample.env` to `.config.env` and start filling out all the environment variables. **All are required** and read the comments they will explain further what is required.

-2. Once that is done, verify the configuration is correct by running `./configure.sh --verify`

-3. If you do not encounter any errors run `./configure.sh` to start having the script wire up the templated files and place them where they need to be.

 ### :zap:&nbsp; Preparing Ubuntu with Ansible